cfinst/cfinst.github.io/README.md

  * `icon` The [Font Awesome Icon Name](http://fontawesome.io/icons/) for the icon to show withn the button (optional).
  * `link` The URL that this button links to.

 ```
 _data/colors.yml
 ```

+This file defines the color palette hex values.
+Each color entry has the following parameters:

+ * `name` The name of the color within the palette, referenced from within legend configurations in `_data/sections/.../legends.yml`.
+Please do not change this unless you also update all references to it from all legend configurations.
+ * `hex` The hex color value.

 ```
 _data/tabs.yml